-Just before the end of the year, the tax administration finally made the decision and published a circular (Circular 2017/C/87 dated 22 December 2017), which addresses the Belgian treatment of the phasing out of the Dutch “pension under self-administration”.
+Just before the end of the year, the tax administration finally made a decision and published a circular (Circulaire 2017/C/87 dd.
+22/12/2017) which addresses the Belgian treatment of the phasing out of the Dutch “pension under self-administration”.

 Phasing out Dutch pensions under self-administration